Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Summer Opera Festival| ©Ryszard Kornecki|

-Whether you like opera or just want to enjoy a performance in a magical setting, the Kraków Summer Opera Festival is a great opportunity.
+Whether you love opera or just want to enjoy a performance in a magical setting, the Kraków Summer Opera Festival is a great opportunity.

 Although tickets are not easy to get, the event that everyone wants to attend takes place in the courtyard of Wawel Castle.
 In this beautiful setting, surrounded by buildings such as the Royal Palace and Wawel Cathedral, a stage is set up for opera lovers to attend the performances.